Rembane/lemmingpants/README.md

-# Lemming pants
+# Lemmingpants

 The purpose of this project is to develop a system to manage the speaker list of Datateknologsektionens meetings.
-Preferably in the simplest possible way.

 Feel free to fork, do pull requests and post issues!